semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 We’ve covered a lot of things in a few pages, here we have the change to pause for a little bit and do an initial run of the CI pipeline.

-You can avoid running the deployment pipeline by pushing into a non-master branch:
+You can avoid running the deployment pipeline by making a push in a non-master branch:

 ``` bash